murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 If multiple characters perform a Gambit against the same target at the same time, they can't perform the same Gambit, with the exception of *Bolster* and *Move*.

-If one character performs multiple Gambits that grant a Save, the opponent only gets to roll one VIG Save for an all-or-nothing
+If one character performs multiple Gambits that grant a Save, the opponent only gets to roll one VIG Save for an all-or-nothing result.

 Gambits can never do something that would outright end combat, they only give a temporary advantage.